 Enigma

-Enigma concept is, as defined on its website, Albert Adrià’s new gastronomic proposal.
-The evolution of el Bulli according to Albert has revived after the pandemic, but it is still an enigmatic space where great things happen, and where diners enjoy different experiences depending on the spaces they pass through.
+Enigma Concept is, as defined on its website, Albert Adrià’s new gastronomic venture.
+The evolution of el Bulli, according to Albert, has been revived following the pandemic, but it remains an enigmatic space where great things happen, and where diners enjoy different experiences depending on the spaces they pass through.

 ***Lasarte

-Martín Berasategui’s restaurant has three Michelin stars.
-In it, the Spanish chef who has accumulated more stars in his restaurants, offers Basque signature cuisine, being one of his most iconic gastronomic bets.
-His dishes are prepared with seasonal and local products, combining Catalan and Basque flavors in a unique symbiosis.
+This restaurant by Martín Berasategui boasts three Michelin stars.
+Here, the Spanish chef with the most Michelin stars across his restaurants offers signature Basque cuisine, one of his most iconic culinary offerings.
+His dishes are crafted with seasonal and local ingredients, blending Catalan and Basque flavors in a unique harmony.

-Lasarte is located in the luxurious Hotel Monument and its design offers diners an experience where textures and light are the protagonists, along with the food, creating an avant-garde and elegant atmosphere.
+Lasarte is located in the luxurious Hotel Monument, and its design offers diners an experience where textures and light take center stage alongside the food, creating an avant-garde and elegant atmosphere.

 Alkimia

-We already talked about Alkimia in its day: it received the award for best design restaurant SBID 2017.
-Or, in other words, to most beautiful restaurant in the world.
-It is understood, then, that there are few places more instagrammable than this one.
-But evidently, the thing does not stop here.
+We’ve talked about Alkimia before: it won the SBID 2017 award for best design restaurant.
+Or, to put it another way, the most beautiful restaurant in the world.
+It stands to reason, then, that few places are more Instagram-worthy than this one.
+But of course, that’s not all.

 📍Rda. de Sant Antoni, 41